Coach-UX/coach-styleguide/README.md

   > - --->

 ### Sections (h2)
   Sections are used to organize a page into smaller chunks of content.
 These are listed as child items in the sidebar menu *only* when their parent post is active.
+These are automatically generated with all **h2** elements on the page.
+When laying out a new page, please be deliberate about using the h2 class.

 ## User Management